AvinashhMishraa/real-time-stock-analysis/README.md

 pip install streamlit
 ```

-2. Then you need to create a file where you would put all you <strong>credentials</strong> for connecting with Snowflake and Snowpark.
+2. Then we need to create a file where you would put all you <strong>credentials</strong> for connecting with Snowflake and Snowpark.

 ```Python
 from snowflake.snowpark.session import Session